jirutka/rsql-parser/README.md

 ==================
 [![Build Status](https://travis-ci.org/jirutka/rsql-parser.png)](https://travis-ci.org/jirutka/rsql-parser) [![Coverage Status](https://coveralls.io/repos/jirutka/rsql-parser/badge.png)](https://coveralls.io/r/jirutka/rsql-parser)

-RSQL is query language for a parametrized filtering of entries in RESTful APIs.
+RSQL is a query language for parametrized filtering of entries in RESTful APIs.
 It’s based on URI-friendly syntax [FIQL](http://tools.ietf.org/html/draft-nottingham-atompub-fiql-00) (Feed Item Query Language) - IETF Internet-Draft of syntax for expressing filters across the entries in an Atom Feed.
 FIQL is great for use in URI because it doesn’t contain unsafe characters, so URL encoding isn’t necessary.
-On the other side, it’s not very intuitive and URL encoding isn’t always that big deal, so RSQL provides also more common alternative syntax.
+On the other side, it’s not very intuitive and URL encoding isn’t always that big deal, so RSQL provides also an alternative syntax for logical operators and some of the comparison operators.

-This is a complete parser for RSQL written in [JavaCC](http://javacc.java.net/) and Java.
+This is a complete and well tested parser for RSQL written in [JavaCC](http://javacc.java.net/) and Java.
 Since RSQL is a superset of the FIQL, it can be used for parsing FIQL as well.

-RSQL-parser is related with [RSQL-hibernate](https://github.com/jirutka/rsql-hibernate) - library for translating RSQL expression to Hibernate’s Criteria query.
+RSQL-parser is related with [RSQL-hibernate](https://github.com/jirutka/rsql-hibernate) - library for translating RSQL expression to Hibernate’s Criteria query (it’s written for 1.x version of the parser though).

 Grammar and semantic
 --------------------
+_The following grammar specification is written in EBNF notation ([ISO 14977](http://www.cl.cam.ac.uk/~mgk25/iso-14977.pdf))._

 RSQL expression is composed of one or more comparisons, related to each other with logical operators:

 * Logical AND : `;` or ` and `
 * Logical OR : `,` or ` or `

 By default, the AND operator takes precedence (i.e. it’s evaluated before any OR operators are).
 However, a parenthesized expression can be used to change the precedence, yielding whatever the contained expression yields.

     input          = or, EOF;
     or             = and, { "," , and };